Executive Producer John Lasseter has teased that the film is a very emotional story, and a little bit more akin to Cars (2006).

-Cars 3 (2017) is the fourth Pixar film where a character is voiced by a new actor, which applies to Chick Hicks.
-The first was Slinky and Andy (younger at the start of the film) in Toy Story 3 (2010), the second was Fillmore in Cars 2 (2011), and third time was Nemo, Squirt and Jacques in Finding Dory (2016).
+This is the fourth Pixar film where a character is voiced by a new actor, which applies to Chick Hicks.
+The first was Slinky and Andy (younger at the start of the film) in Toy Story 3 (2010), the second was Fillmore in Cars 2 (2011), and third time was Squirt, and Jacques in Finding Dory (2016).

 Despite somewhat different appearances, the cars that race for Trunk Fresh, Shiny Wax, Bumper Save, Sputter Stop, Spare O Mint, Lil Torquey Pistons, and No Stall at the beginning of the movie are the same cars that raced for them in Cars (2006).

-Guido Quaroni's 4th Pixar film as an actor after Monsters, Inc. (2001) and the Previous 2 Cars films.
+Guido Quaroni's fourth Pixar film, after Monsters, Inc. (2001) and the previous Cars films.

-One of the signs Miss Fritter has is the same West Cutting Boulevard sign that Andy has in Toy Story 3 (2010).
-And also, West Cutting Boulevard is the street Pixar is on.
+One of the signs Miss Fritter has, is the same West Cutting Boulevard sign that Andy has in Toy Story 3 (2010).
+Also, West Cutting Boulevard is the street Pixar is on.

-Only 14 Next Generation Racers have their names confirmed.
-The other 21 are unnamed.
+Only fourteen Next Generation Racers have their names confirmed.
+The other twenty-one are unnamed.

 There are six new sponsors for the race cars in this movie, SynerG, Combustr, IGNTTR, Blinkr, Triple Dent, and Carbon Cyber.
 In addition, six sponsors from Cars, (2006) Shifty Drug, Fiber Fuel, Sidewall Shine, Retread, Tach-O-Mint, and the unamed sponsor for Junior aren't sponsoring any cars in this movie.

-Though_Cars 3 (2017)_ is not confirmed to be the last film in the Franchise, all 3 films in the Franchise released between the Gap of the 1st and 2nd films in The Incredibles (2004) Franchise.
+Though this movie is not confirmed to be the last film in the franchise, all three films in the franchise were released between the gap of the first and second films in The Incredibles (2004) franchise.

-The second Cars film where Mack calls McQueen, "boss", after the first Cars (2006).
-He didn't do so though in Cars 2 (2011) because of his minority.
+The second Cars film where Mack calls McQueen "boss", after the first film.
+He didn't do so though in Cars 2 (2011) because of his minor role.

-Multiple cars that bear sponsors from Cars (2006) use different numbers.
+Multiple cars that bear sponsors from the first film, use different numbers.
 In Cars, the Re-volting racer used the number 84.
-In Cars 3, the Re-volting racers use the number 48.
+In this movie, the Re-volting racers use the number 48.
 In Cars, the Vitoline racer used the number 61.
-In Cars 3, the Vitoline racers use the number 24.
+In this movie, the Vitoline racers use the number 24.
 In Cars, the Octane Gain racer used the number 58.
-In Cars 3, the Octane Gain racers use the number 19.
+In this movie, the Octane Gain racers use the number 19.
 In Cars, the Easy Idle racer used the number 51.
-In Cars 3, the Easy Idle racers use the number 15.
+In this movie, the Easy Idle racers use the number 15.
 In Cars, the Transberry Juice racer used the number 63.
-In Cars 3, the Transberry Juice racers use the number 6.
+In this movie, the Transberry Juice racers use the number 6.

 In the movie, the ViewZeen car's number is 39.
-Which is probably a reference to the old Disney short, Donald's Lucky Day (1939), which was released in 1939.
+Which is probably a reference to the old Disney short, Donald's Lucky Day (1939).